 1.6.1.
 This process will not create new sources of uplift or make-whole for Load Serving Entities (LSEs).

-1.6.2 There will be a separate AS imbalance calculation for each AS product.
+1.6.2 There will be a separate AS imbalance calculation for each AS product.For DA or RT, or both?

 1.6.3 Non-zero net AS imbalance amounts will be charged or paid to QSEs on a Load Ratio Share (LRS) basis.
 If the DAM award plus self-arrangement MW amounts are exactly balanced with the RTM award MW amounts, there will be no LRS-based charges or payment (i.e., AS imbalance charges and payments will be exchanges between AS suppliers).